rdkcentral/entservices-mediaanddrm/.github/instructions/Pluginlifecycle.instructions.md

 ```

 - If AddRef() was called on the IShell instance in Initialize(), then it should call Release() on the IShell instance to decrement its reference count.
+- A plugin should register its listener object twice:

 **Example:**